TENS Machine – Private Health Insurance RebateJohn Miller

 The claim must be made for a TENS machine (Transcutaneous Electrical Nerve Stimulator).
 Depending upon your fund, a recommendation from a doctor or physiotherapist is normally required.

 Use only as directed.
 A TENS machine and EMS machine are electronic medical devices.
 Always read the label and instruction manual.
 A TENS machine may assist you in modest short-term pain relief.
-Consult your doctor/healthcare professional prior to use and if symptoms persist.
+Please consult your doctor/healthcare professional before use and if symptoms persist.

 What is a TENS machine?

 Health FundLevel of Cover - Rebate Amount

 For private health fund customers, the list below gives some indication of TENS machine product rebates.
 This information is for general purpose only.

 We strongly advise that you call your health insurer to confirm your level of cover and how much you can claim.
 We recommend that you note the name of the phone advisor as some private health insurance customers periodically experience cases of differing information from one advisor to the next.

 To provide you with an idea of what rebates are available, the following information was accurate at the time of writing but is subject to change by the health funds.
 Please check with your own health fund for details relevant to your level of cover.